ionoid/mkiot/README.md

 ## Introduction

-`mkiot` makes it easy to build IoT apps and artifacts for Linux IoT and Edge devices.
+The `mkiot` tool makes it easy to build IoT apps and artifacts for Linux IoT and Edge devices.
 Internally It uses `debootstrap` and other classic Linux tools. `mkiot` provides these benefits:

-* Produces classic archives format: `tar archive` files, or supported compressed files over `tar`.
+- Produces classic archives format: `tar archive` files, or supported compressed files over `tar`

-* Supports multi-stage builds to optimize images and produce lightweight IoT apps.
+- Supports multi-stage builds to optimize images and produce lightweight IoT apps

-* Only the build envrionment is defined, the execution environment is not defined nor enforced.
+- Only the build envrionment is defined, the execution environment is not defined nor enforced

-* Deploy produced artifcats to your IoT and Edge devices with [Ionoid.io](https://ionoid.io) using [deploy Apps](https://docs-dev.ionoid.io/docs/deploy-iot-apps.html#deploy-iot-apps) from dashboard feature.
+- Deploy produced artifcats to your IoT and Edge devices with [Ionoid.io](https://ionoid.io) using the [Deploy Apps](https://docs-dev.ionoid.io/docs/deploy-iot-apps.html#deploy-iot-apps) feature from [https://dashboard.ionoid.io/](Ionoid.io Dashboard).

+> Security Note
+>
-Security note: do not run buildspec files nor use images from **untrusted parties**, this may harm your system.
-Always make sure that the buildspec or the image urls inside it originated from a trusted source.
+> Do not run buildspec files nor use images from **untrusted parties**, this may harm your system.
+Always
+> make sure that the buildspec or the image urls inside it originated from a trusted source.

 ## How to Install